 Material that falls outside the scope of this plan may be accepted if it forms part of a larger multi-format collection that the Library wishes to acquire, or if it provides context for other items in the Library’s collections.

 Copies of rare books in poor condition are excluded, unless they are very rare, e.g. fewer than ten known copies in the world, or include significant and important provenance evidence or content, based on the Curator’s discretion.

-Duplicates of existing collection items are not necessarily excluded, as no two copies of early printed works are exactly the same – these are acquired at the discretion of the Curator.
+Duplicates of existing collection items within the Alexander Turnbull Library are not necessarily excluded, as no two copies of early printed works are exactly the same – these are acquired at the discretion of the Curator.

 Collection strengths are identified as subject areas or formats that are already strong in the Library.
 Highlights in the rare books collection include:

 - First and special editions of English literature and history from the 16th to the 20th centuries, including the works of many influential writers.
 Pre-eminent among these are the printed works relating to John Milton (1608-1674).
 The Library has one of the world’s major resources on Milton’s works, comprising a comprehensive collection of 17th and 18th century editions of Milton’s works and a research collection of 17th century editions of works on the theological, historical and literary background, including sermons and pamphlets.

 - Pacific voyages from Magellan to the 19th century and, in particular depth (i.e. foreign language translations), material relating to James Cook and his voyages to New Zealand, voyages to the South Pacific and the Antarctic regions.
 It includes a study level collection of early accounts of voyages and travels to other parts of the world.
 In the context of the Rare Books and Fine Printing Collection, ‘Pacific’ encompasses the entire region, including and expanding beyond Polynesia.

 - Books from the earliest period of printing (pre-1501).

 - Early printed books in all the principal European languages.